kitze/Benji-docs/FEATURE_DOC_SPEC.md

    - Warn about non-obvious behavior (weighted totals, backdated goals, refresh requirements).

 ## Writing Checklist

+- [ ] Opened with a concise “What It Does” overview that explains the feature in plain language.

 - [ ] Confirmed how players enable the feature and captured the exact settings path.
 - [ ] Listed every on-page setting (goals, templates, filters) with default behavior.